Import SkyWalking Data

 #1.
 Data Flow

-#2.1 Background Knowledge
+#2.2.1 Background Knowledge

-#2.2 Confirm OpenTelemetry Version
+#2.2.2 Confirm OpenTelemetry Version

-There is a bug in OpenTelemetry receiving SkyWalking data, which we have recently fixed in these two PRs #11562 (opens new window) and #12651 (opens new window).
-For the following demo, we need the OpenTelemetry Collector image (opens new window) version >= 0.57.0.
-Please check the image version of the otel-agent in your environment and ensure it meets the requirements.
-Refer to the previous section OpenTelemetry Installation to update the otel-agent version in your environment.
+There is a bug in OpenTelemetry’s SkyWalking data receiver, which we have recently fixed in PRs #11562 (opens new window) and #12651 (opens new window).
+For the following demo, we require the OpenTelemetry Collector image (opens new window) version >= 0.57.0.
+Please check the otel-agent image version in your environment and ensure it meets the requirement.
+You can refer to the OpenTelemetry Installation section in the previous chapter to update the otel-agent version in your environment.

-#2.3 Configure OpenTelemetry to Receive SkyWalking Data
+#2.2.3 Configure OpenTelemetry to Receive SkyWalking Data

 kubectl -n open-telemetry edit cm otel-agent-conf

-In the receivers section, add the following content:
+In the receivers section, add the following:

 receivers: